a list of three elements

 Negative Indexing in Python

-Python also allows negative indexing.
-The negative index always starts from -1, meaning the last element of a list is at index -1, the second-last element is at index -2, and so on.
+Python also supports negative indexing.
+The index of the last element is -1, the second-last element is -2, and so on.

 Python Negative Indexing